The Pause Between Rains

 Note.
 Adapted from ‘The Experience of Nature: A Psychological Perspective’ by R. Kaplan and S. Kaplan, 1989, Cambridge University Press, and ‘The Restorative Benefits of Nature: Toward an Integrative Framework’ by S. Kaplan, 1995, Journal of Environmental Psychology, 15(3), pp. 169–182.

 The poolside setting during the rain pause embodied these qualities.
 I experienced being away through physical distance from daily obligations and the conceptual shift from routine to contemplation.
-The environment provided extent through the visual scope created by the intersection of built and natural elements—the cabana’s shelter, the pool’s reflective surface, the layered palm grove, and the distant sea.
-Soft fascination emerged from water droplets falling rhythmically, cloud movements across the grey sky, and the gentle sway of palm fronds.
+The environment provided a sense of extent through the visual scope created by the intersection of built and natural elements: the cabana’s shelter, the pool’s reflective surface, the layered palm grove, and the distant sea.
+The gentle pull of the natural world emerged from water droplets falling rhythmically, cloud movements across the grey sky, and the gentle sway of palm fronds.
 Compatibility arose from the alignment between the environment’s quietness and my need for a reflective workspace where scholarly writing could unfold organically.

-Interoception, defined as the perception of internal bodily sensations, represents another essential framework for understanding this experience (Craig, 2002; Farb et al., 2015).
-Interoceptive awareness encompasses multiple dimensions, as outlined in Table 2, which summarises the Multidimensional Assessment of Interoceptive Awareness (MAIA) framework developed by Mehling et al. (2012).
+Inner body awareness, defined as the perception of internal bodily sensations, represents another essential framework for understanding this experience (Craig, 2002; Farb et al., 2015).
+Inner body-sensing awareness encompasses multiple dimensions, as outlined in Table 2, which summarizes the Multidimensional Assessment of Inner Body-Sensing Awareness (MAIA) framework developed by Mehling et al. (2012).

 Table 2